initbiz/initbiz.github.io/leafletpro/index.md

 The plugin will automatically install [maxhelias/php-nominatim](https://github.com/maxhelias/php-nominatim), which is used to query [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) service.
 If you are going to use the Nominatim service, recall the [Nominatim usage policy](https://operations.osmfoundation.org/policies/nominatim/).

 ## Embed the map
-You can embed a map using Leaflet map component.
+You can embed a map using the Leaflet map component.

 ![Leaflet map component](https://raw.githubusercontent.com/initbiz/initbiz.github.io/leafletpro/assets/images/leafletmap_component.png)

 As you see in the above screenshot you can specify a few parameters:
-* Longitude and latitude of the center of the map being shown
+* Longitude and latitude of the center of the map that is shown
 * Initial zoom of the map
 * Scroll protection to start zooming with scroll only after clicking the map
 * Leaflet plugins - checkboxes for enabling Leaflet plugins for the component